 Now, a 5-HT1A receptor is the most widespread of the 5-HT receptors.
-5-HT1A receptors are prominent in high densities in all sorts of mood/anxiety-relevant places; including the cerebral cortex, hippocampus, and the amygdala.
+5-HT1A receptors are prominent in high densities in all sorts of mood and anxiety relevant places, including the cerebral cortex, hippocampus, and amygdala.

-Activation of 5-HT1A receptors decrease blood pressure and heart rate, and lower body temperature.
+Activation of 5-HT1A receptors decreases blood pressure, heart rate, and body temperature.
 Other activation effects include decreased aggression (or an increase in calm behavior), increased sociability, inhibition of addictive behavior, and the facilitation of sexual behavior and arousal.

 On the other side of the coin, activation of 5-HT1A receptors generates increased impulsivity, inhibition of penile erection, and the impairment of cognition, learning, and memory.

-Okay, one last morsel of biochemistry (I promise).
+Okay, one last morsel of biochemistry.
 An agonist is any chemical that binds to a receptor and triggers a response by that cell.

 Lesson over.
 Let’s see how it applies to Viibryd…